 When it comes to choosing an acer there are three main things to think about.
-How big do you want your tree to grow?
-Some reach 4.5 metres while others stay around a metre, so factor in the size of your space.
-They come in two different shapes too, so do you want an upright tree, or a low growing one?
-And finally what colour and shape of leaf do you want?
+Firstly, how big do you want your tree to grow?
+Some reach 4.5 meters while others stay around a meter tall, so factor in the size of your space.
+They come in two different shapes too, so do you want an upright tree, or a low-growing one?
+And finally, what color and shape of leaf do you want?

 The best time to plant them is in early spring or autumn.
-This is because the weather is still cool, so it won't dry out but also because the ground isn't too hard from the frosts.
-It'll be a real struggle to dig a hole big enough in midwinter!
+This is because the weather is still cool (meaning the soil won't be too dry).
+Plus, the ground won't be too hard from the frosts – even with one of the best garden spades, it's much easier to dig a hole big enough when the ground isn't frozen.